jadc/notes/chem/20ib/unit0.md

 Knowledge that explains/describes observations of non-observables.
 (*e.g. you can't see an atom... if you can, speak with your doctor*)

+# Significant Digits
+I won't be going over the entirety of sig digs here, but here are some things that are new...

+If you are only ~~adding or substracting~~ in an equation, your final answer should use the ~~lowest number~~ of ~~decimal places~~ in the question. (i.e. not sig digs)
+If you are ~~multiplying or dividing~~, (even if you also are adding or substracting) your final answer should use the ~~lowest siginificant digit~~.

 # Models

 | Model | Name | Description |